What Founders Can Learn From Super Entrepreneur Codie Sanchez

 How Did She Do It?

-Codie Sanchez is the founder of Contrarian Thinking, one of the most popular email series on the internet, and co-founder of Unconventional Acquisitions focused on small business acquisitions.
+All of it brought about by contrarian thinking and an unconventionally talented all-rounder knocking it out of the park: Codie Sanchez, the founder of Contrarian Thinking, one of the most successful email newsletters on the internet, and focused on small business acquisitions.

 Those that know Codie understand that she is a force to be reckoned with, having been awarded for multiple different career paths in her life (so far).